AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-microsoft-teams-connector.md

 Microsoft&reg; Teams&reg; is a persistent chat-based collaboration platform that completely supports document sharing, online meetings, and other features for business communications.

-Adobe Learning Manager uses a virtual classroom connector that can be used to integrate Microsoft Teams meetings with Captivate Prime.
+Adobe Learning Manager uses a virtual classroom connector that can be used to integrate Microsoft Teams meetings with Learning Manager.

-Microsoft Teams connector connects Captivate Prime and Microsoft Teams systems to enable automatic virtual meeting synchronization.
+Microsoft Teams connector connects Learning Manager and Microsoft Teams systems to enable automatic virtual meeting synchronization.
 The following list describes the Microsoft Teams connector capabilities:

 **Set up virtual sessions using Microsoft Teams**

 This connector helps integrate your Adobe Learning Manager account with your Microsoft Teams account.
-Once integrated, the connector enables an Author in Captivate Prime to use Microsoft Teams as the technology service provider for the Virtual Classroom modules created in Captivate Prime.
+Once integrated, the connector enables an Author in Learning Manager to use Microsoft Teams as the technology service provider for the Virtual Classroom modules created in Learning Manager.

 **Allow Microsoft Teams to authenticate learners when entering virtual classroom**

-This connector helps setup Microsoft Teams meeting organizer from Captivate Prime while creating a meeting.
+This connector helps setup Microsoft Teams meeting organizer from Learning Manager while creating a meeting.
 The Meeting Organizer can manage lobby to restrict or admit entry into a meeting as well as control other meeting options provided by Microsoft Teams.

 **Use automated user completion syncing**

-The automated user completion syncing process allows a Captivate Prime Administrator to automatically fetch the completion records and recording URL for the Microsoft Teams meeting.
+The automated user completion syncing process allows a Learning Manager Administrator to automatically fetch the completion records and recording URL for the Microsoft Teams meeting.

 ## Roles in Microsoft Teams